dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-23-Magic-of-Style-Transfer.md

 $$\alpha$$ and $$\beta$$ are numbers that control how much we want to emphasize the content relative to style.

 This shows similiarity to MNIST where we had a loss function defined, and then we ran optimizer to minimize the loss function.
-Similarly, Style Transfer is essentially an optimization problem where we minimize $$\mathcal{L}_{total}$$ loss function.
-We still haven't figured out as to what these respective loss functions represent(or are defined).
+Similarly, <span class='blue'>Style Transfer is essentially an optimization problem where we minimize $$\mathcal{L}_{total}$$ loss function.</span> We still haven't figured out as to what these respective loss functions represent(or are defined).
 To extract various features we use pretrained VGG16 as our base model (there is no standard as to which architecture to prefer).
 Here is the architecture,

 <p align="center">
 <img src='/images/style_transfer/vgg16.png' />